 How to get to St. Mark's Basilica

-St. Mark's Basilica is a must see as it is located in the center of the city, in St. Mark's Square, so getting there on foot or by vaporetto is very easy.
+St. Mark's Basilica is easy to reach on foot or by vaporetto, as it is located in the center of the city, in St. Mark's Square.
 If you are traveling to Venice, but not staying in the city, you can reach the basilica from the train station in half an hour walk.

 Other interesting activities

-If you are interested in visiting St. Mark's Basilica, perhaps you should also consider visiting the Doge's Palace (see my article on Doge's Palace Tickets in Venice: how to buy, prices and schedules here).
-I also recommend that you complete your trip to Venice with a gondola ride.
+If you are interested in visiting St. Mark's Basilica, perhaps you should also consider visiting the Doge's Palace (see here my article about the Doge's Palace).
+Doge's Palace Tickets in Venice: how to buy, prices and schedules).
+I also recommend you to complete your trip to Venice with a gondola ride.
 So that you have no doubts when booking your itinerary, I leave you here the best options: Gondola Rides Tickets in Venice.